Samsung Galaxy Note 9: Release date, new features, and everything else we know so far | ZDNet

 - Don't expect a design overhaul

-- Might have a fingerprint sensor in front display
+- No fingerprint sensor under the display

-Not much is known about the Galaxy Note 9's design quite yet.
+Not much is known about the Galaxy Note 9's design quite yet, but thanks to 91Mobiles and Twitter user OnLeaks, we have a good idea of what the Note 9 will look like.

-Using the Galaxy S9's design as a baseline, I think it's safe to say we only see minor changes to the Galaxy Note 9 in comparison to the Galaxy Note 8.
-For example, the Galaxy S9 lineup moved the fingerprint sensor from below the camera instead of next to it.
-Other than that, there really wasn't a huge difference and not much else changed.
+Using factory CADs, they were able to create images that depict what the Note 9 will look like.
+Beyond the fingerprint sensor moving to below the dual camera, there's not that big of a change compared to the Note 8.

-Rumors have gone back and forth regarding Samsung using a fingerprint sensor embedded into the Note 9's display, and right now, the current consensus is that it's a go.
+Read also: Galaxy Note 9 could beat the Galaxy S9 these six ways (CNET)

-At least one analyst at KGI seems to think the Galaxy Note 9 will feature a fingerprint sensor embedded within the display.
-That means the back of the phone may be free of any sort of fingerprint sensor, relying instead on a sensor located in the display, most likely where the virtual home button currently is placed.
+Rumors had gone back and forth regarding Samsung using a fingerprint sensor embedded into the Note 9's display, and right now, the current consensus is that it's not going to happen.

 Samsung Galaxy Note 9: Features